tarynpratt/tarynpivots.com/content/post/2020/syncing-logins-between-availablity-group-replicas.md

     ORDER BY p.name');
 {{< / highlight >}}

-and executing <a href="https://docs.microsoft.com/en-us/troubleshoot/sql/security/transfer-logins-passwords-between-instances" target="_blank">sp_hexadecimal</a> to get the SID and password which are then used to create a dynamic SQL string which is stored in the temp table.
+and executing [sp_hexadecimal](https://docs.microsoft.com/en-us/troubleshoot/sql/security/transfer-logins-passwords-between-instances) to get the SID and password which are then used to create a dynamic SQL string which is stored in the temp table.

 {{< highlight sql>}}
 EXEC sp_hexadecimal @PWD_varbinary, @PWD_string OUT